othrif/vbfmet-postprocessing/README.md

 ```

 ## Run ZHDarkPhAnalysisAlg ##
-This generates the micro ntuples (from the MiniNtuples).
+This generates the micro ntuples from the MiniNtuples.

-For running locally with athena:
+Instructions for running locally with athena:
 ```bash
 cd run
 # run locally on 10 events over a file